 Three doctors share how to heal dry, cracked feet for softer heels, soles, and toes.
-Plus: the primary causes of dry feet.
+Plus: What causes dry feet to begin with?

 I have a confession: My feet are really, really dry.
-I’ve tried dozens of treatments—from peels and creams to foot files and even a fish pedicure in Bali—in the hopes of fixing my hard, dry foot skin… and yet I’m still on the hunt for the ultimate solution.
+Over the years, I’ve tried dozens of treatments—from peels and creams to foot files and even a fish pedicure in Bali—hoping to fix my cracked feet… and yet I’m still on the hunt for the ultimate solution.

-Ready to get to *the bottom* of the problem and learn how to heal dry feet for good, I asked a few specialists for some desperately needed tips.
+Ready to get to *the bottom* of my problem and learn how to heal dry feet for good, I asked a dermatologist and two podiatrists for some desperately needed tips.

 why are my feet so dry?